tbulaon1337/arduinomidiswitcher/README.md

-rduino Mega MIDI Loop Switcher (Open Source)
+Arduino Mega MIDI Loop Switcher (Open Source)

 This project is an open-source Arduino Mega 2560–based MIDI loop switcher designed for guitar and bass rigs that need predictable, preset-driven control with optional stompbox-style flexibility.